mikejmcguirk/Neovim-Win10-Lazy/README.md

   - In the Visual Studio installer, click "Desktop development with C++".
 In the right pane of the installer, you should see MSVC, the Windows SDK, and C++ CMake Tools selected for install

   - Click the "Install" button

-##### Node Installation for JavaScript and Copilot (Windows Specific)

-- For this config, create an environment variable called <code>NvimCopilotNode</code> containing the fully-qualified name of the Copilot node.exe file

-  - If this is not set, Copilot will look for the default Node path if it exists.
-Versions above what's specified in the Copilot readme are not guaranteed to be supported

-- For this config, Copilot can be disabled by creating an environment variable called <code>DisableCopilot</code> and setting it to <code>true</code>

 ##### Lua Language Server